workingDog/pochi/README.md

 it is also used by the audience to view the presentation.
 The presenter and the audience Apps need to be connected to the same local *Wi-Fi* network to work with each other.

-The **Pochi Presenter** App has 2 modes, a **Presenter** mode where a presenter can select and interact with a presentation document, and a **Viewer** mode where the audience is able to follow that presentation on their device.
+The App has 2 separate modes, a **Presenter** mode where a presenter can select a presentation from the device Files folder, iCloud Drive or other storage or a set of whiteboards, and a **Viewer** mode where the audience is able to follow that presentation on their device.

 #### For iPad and iPhone